DAY ONE CHANGES

 Problem: Disparate rates of felony conviction for people of color and other marginalized communities for low-level drug crimes.

-Solution: Vacate convictions for all low-level drug offenses and any convictions that would be presently eligible for diversion.
+Solution: Vacate convictions for low-level drug offenses and drug convictions that would be presently eligible for diversion.

 Hold Law Enforcement Officers Accountable in Cases of Police Misconduct